MikeShark/rsschool-cv/cv.md

   * +7 920 046 98 70

 3. Summary:
-- As a Junior frontend developer (started my way in October 2019) I am doing my best to absorb as much my peers' experience as possible.
+-As a Junior frontend developer (started my way in October 2019) I am doing my best to absorb as much my peers' experience as possible.
 By now I have been involved in an internal project within a huge IT company and I am surrounded by a huge number of highly experienced professionals, both frontend and backend guys.
-- I have got a fluent english and see no obstacles while sourcing english-speaking resources
-- I am hungry for improvement and ready for challenges to blow my mind and prove that I am worth of much more.
+-I have got a fluent english and see no obstacles while sourcing english-speaking resources -I am hungry for improvement and ready for challenges to blow my mind and prove that I am worth of much more.
 I am fully confident and will proceed further despite a number of difficulties on the way

 4. Skills:
 * PureJS/HTML/CSS